oguzzdn/ReadingIsGood/README.md

 In this endpoint, users can query the monthly stats of a customer.
 With the customer id, the application gets the orders of the customer and returns cumulative stats of the orders.
 ## Running

 To run the application, you can find example requests under the request folder.
 These requests must be imported into Postman by using the “File -> Import” option.
-Then drag the requests to the opening window, and the request will be ready to use.
+Then drag the requests to the opening window, and the request will be ready to use.Since we do have bearer token requests, it must be triggered from Postman.
+We already have a pre-request script for getting the token from the bearer endpoint.

 The application is running on the default port: